 What role do tangible items in historical archives, museum collections, and archaeology play in helping us understand our collective past?
 What was life like at the Army's Fort Vancouver and Vancouver Barracks in the mid-to-late 1800s?
 What went on there, and how did it compare to other places?

-This free eBook seeks to answer these questions and also illustrate the national significance of Vancouver Barracks as part of a unit of the national park system today.
+Produced by the park's Public History Field School, this free eBook seeks to answer these questions and also illustrate the national significance of Vancouver Barracks as part of a unit of the national park system today.